moorepants/moorepants.info/content/blog/introducing-resonance.rst

 5. Make predictions to solve problems

-This is a powerful and invaluable process, but it is also true that, taken to an extreme, one can remove step 3 and potentially reason about the world directly in the language of computation.
+This is a powerful and invaluable process, but it is also true that, taken to an extreme, one may be able to remove step 3 and reason about the world directly in the language of computation.

-Calculating probabilities offers simple examples.
-For example, if you want to
+Calculating probabilities offers simple examples that can highlight what we mean.
+For example, if you want to answer:
-answer:

    What is the probability of rolling at least two 3's if you roll a 6 sided dice 10 times?